SirPigari/AoC-2025/04/walkthrough.md

 - **Space**: O(N * M) for storing the grid state

 The number of iterations depends on the grid structure but is typically small (the "erosion" converges quickly).

-## Alternate Interpretation Note

-The problem states rolls are removed if they have "fewer than four rolls" adjacent.
-This means 0, 1, 2, or 3 neighbors makes a roll accessible.
-The code correctly implements this with the `< 4` comparison.